 (B) is not accompanied by his or her parent or guardian; or

-(iv) the holder of a Visitor (Class TV) visa who is under the age of 18 years and is not accompanied by his or her parent or guardian;
+(iv) the holder of a Visitor (Class TV) visa who is under 18 and is not accompanied by his or her parent or guardian; or

 that the holder of that visa does not have adequate funds, or adequate arrangements have not been made, for the holder's maintenance, support and general welfare during the holder's proposed visit in Australia;